All Products

 Important

-In the Network Access Control section, configure the parameters as described in the following table, and click OK.
+In the Network Access Control section, configure the parameters as described in the following table, and then click OK.

 Parameter